Hipster2110/File-Integrity-Checker/README.md

-File Integrity Checker 🛡️
+🛡️ File Integrity Checker
-A Python script to monitor changes in files by calculating and comparing hash values.
-Helps ensure file integrity and detect unauthorized modifications.
+A Python tool to monitor file changes using hash values and detect unauthorized modifications.

+🚀 Ensures file integrity | 🔍 Detects changes | 📝 Logs all modifications

-Features ✨
+🔥 Features
-✅ Detects new, modified, and missing files
+✅ Detects changes in files by comparing hash values

-✅ Uses SHA-256 hashing for security

-✅ Logs file changes with previous and new hash values
+✅ Logs modifications with previous & new hash values
+✅ Identifies missing or newly added files

-✅ Runs for 1 minute, checking every 10 seconds
+✅ Runs automatically every 10 seconds for 1 minute
+✅ Uses SHA-256 hashing for strong security

-Installation & Usage 🚀
+🚀 Installation & Usage

-1. Clone the Repository
+1️⃣ Clone the Repository
+sh
+Copy
+Edit
 git clone https://github.com/Hipster2110/File-Integrity-Checker.git
 cd File-Integrity-Checker

-2. Install Python (If Not Installed)

-Make sure you have Python 3+ installed.
-You can download it from www.python.org.

-3. Run the Script
+2️⃣ Run the Script
+sh
+Copy
+Edit
 python "File Integrity Checker.py"
 This will monitor the specified files and log any changes.

-How It Works ⚙️
+⚙️ How It Works

-The script calculates SHA-256 hashes of files.

-It compares them with previously stored hashes in file_hashes.json.
+📌 The script calculates SHA-256 hashes of files and compares them with stored hashes.

-If a file is modified, it logs:
+📌 It logs warnings if a file is modified, newly added, or missing.

+Example Logs
+🟢 New File Detected

+vbnet
+Copy
+Edit
+[INFO] New file detected: newfile.py
+Hash: abc123xyz...
+🟡 File Modified

+mathematica
+Copy
+Edit
 [WARNING] File changed: example.txt
 Previous Hash: abc123...
 New Hash: def456...

-If a new file is detected, it logs:

-[INFO] New file detected: newfile.py

-Hash: xyz789...

-If a file is missing, it logs an error.
+🔴 File Missing

+arduino
+Copy
+Edit
+[ERROR] File not found: test.py
-Logs are saved in integrity_log.txt 📄.
+📝 All logs are saved in integrity_log.txt 📂

-Configuration ⚙️
+⚙️ Customization

-To monitor specific files, edit this line in the script:
+🔹 Change monitored files → Edit this in the script:

+python
+Copy
+Edit
 files_to_monitor = ["example.txt", "test.py"]

-Modify CHECK_INTERVAL for a different check frequency.
+🔹 Change scan frequency → Modify CHECK_INTERVAL (default: 10 sec)

-Contributing 🤝
+🤝 Contributing

-Want to improve the tool?
-Feel free to fork and submit a PR! 🚀
+💡 Found a bug?
+Have a feature request?
+Open an issue or submit a PR!

-License 📜
+📜 License
-MIT License - Free to use and modify.
+📌 MIT License - Free to use and modify.